pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

       o ​Short polling is the default.
 When you poll the SQS, it doesn't wait for messages to be available in the queue to respond.
-It checks a subset of servers for messages and may respond that nothing is available yet.
-      o Long polling waits for a message to be in the queue before responding, so it uses fewer total requests and reduces cost.
+It checks a subset of servers for messages and may respond that nothing is available yet.(WaitForMessagee value = 0) o Long polling waits for a message to be in the queue before responding, so it uses fewer total requests and reduces cost.(WaitForMessagee value > 0)
   * _batching_ adds efficiency
   * SQS doesn't prioritize items in the queue.
 If you need to prioritize use multiple queues, one for each priority type